Why Your CMS Choice Directly Impacts Rankings

 WordPress renders content primarily on the client side.
 The browser downloads PHP-generated HTML, then JavaScript takes over for interactivity.
 This means Googlebot must execute JavaScript to see your full content - a process that costs crawl budget and introduces indexation delays.

 Next.js renders pages on the server before sending them to the browser.
 Googlebot receives complete HTML immediately, with zero JavaScript execution required.
-This is Technical SEO at the architecture level — solving crawlability before any content strategy begins.
+This is technical SEO at the architecture level: fixing crawlability before content work even starts.

 Core Web Vitals: Where WordPress Breaks Down